incllude/PorousMediaGeneration/README.md

 ## Pre-trained Models

-Pre-trained model checkpoints are available for download from Google Drive:
+Pre-trained model checkpoints are available for download from Google Drive.
+These models are trained on porous media data as a demonstration, but the framework can be adapted for other CT applications:

 **Download Link**: [Model Checkpoints](https://drive.google.com/drive/folders/11XxTdvELqxDNNRSUb3CWpi38OoDIvXFs?usp=sharing)